Hezalea Solitreault's Questionnaire

 She would never admit that she was framed even if it could save her life.
 At the end of the day, even if she had not physically done the act, her negligence and tunnel vision were what culminated into this moment.

 And she questioned everything she had ever chosen to do; this path of hatred, this destiny to lurk silently in the shadows, to become the tooth and claw of an evil government, she condemned all of it.
 They crowned her the "hero of the city" but all she felt was emptiness.
 What was she striving for?
 What point was there in living if she'd just be doing it for someone else?
 Hezalea could not live like this.
-Nor does she deserve to carry on Caliose's legacy, but from then on she decided to live for herself.
+Nor does she deserve to carry on Caliose's legacy.
+From then on she decided to live for herself.

 And no one could stop her.